ckeditor/ckeditor4-docs/guides/dev/features/devtools/README.md

 The Developer Tools plugin provides two configuration options:

 * CKEDITOR.config.devtools_styles &ndash; sets the CSS styles applied to the tooltip.
-* CKEDITOR.config.textCallback &ndash; contains a function that returns the text displayed in the tooltip.
+* CKEDITOR.config.devtools_textCallback &ndash; contains a function that returns the text displayed in the tooltip.

 ## Developer Tools Demo